Ski Property in the Swiss Alps

 Of course, there are plenty of other excellent reasons to invest in a ski property in Switzerland and specifically in the mountains.
 But it is the combination of these factors that, anecdotally at least, seems to be changing the behaviour of property investors in Switzerland in our patch, the ski resorts.

 Do many anecdotes make a trend?
-We have asked our partner agents in a handful of well-known Swiss resorts what they are seeing in terms of buyer behaviour, and how this is affecting the attitude of sellers, and what this all means for pricing.
+We have asked some friendly agents in a handful of well-known Swiss resorts what they are seeing in terms of buyer behaviour, and how this is affecting the attitude of sellers, and what this all means for pricing.

 VFP in Verbier – Michael Fellay